bgigurtsis/sequence/documentation.md

 The UI surfaces "Connected" vs. "Not Connected" states for Drive and allows the user to connect/disconnect.

-Core Data Entities & Flows

-Performances → can have multiple Rehearsals → each Rehearsal can have multiple Recordings.

-Endpoints and UI components coordinate the creation, update, and deletion of these items.

-Local metadata is stored (e.g., performanceId, rehearsalId, recordingId) to keep track of the Google Drive folder structure and file references.

-UI/UX

-Built on Next.js with React and Clerk's out-of-the-box components for sign-up/sign-in flows.

-Main functionality includes:

-Capturing video via the browser (camera input).

-Uploading that captured video and optional thumbnail to Google Drive.

-Searching/filtering performances, listing recordings, playing them (via a video player).

-TailwindCSS is used for styling, though there are also custom utility classes.

-File/Folder Structure (Next.js App Router)

-/app/ folder for page routes.

-/app/api/ for serverless API endpoints (Next.js Route Handlers).

-/components/ for UI building blocks (dialog, forms, video recorder, etc.).

-/lib/ for shared logic (auth helpers, DB connections, Google API wrappers).

-/contexts/ for React context providers (e.g., PerformanceContext, GoogleDriveContext).

-Next.js & Clerk Integration

-The repository employs both Next.js's App Router and Clerk's server/client hooks to manage protected routes.

-Some logic for ensuring the user is authenticated uses <SignedIn> and <SignedOut> from Clerk on the client side, and server-side checks in the API routes.

-Overall Purpose & Flow

-This codebase is aimed at a PoC where a user:

-Logs in (via Google or standard Clerk sign-in).

-Creates or selects a Performance → Rehearsal → Recording.

-Records a video or uploads one.

-Automatically saves the video and its metadata into the user's Google Drive.

-On re-login, the user can see their existing data from Google Drive (and local or Clerk metadata).
+### API Structure

+- All API routes have been consolidated into a unified router file using Next.js catch-all routes
+- This centralized approach improves debugging capabilities and maintenance
+- API endpoints handle authentication, Google Drive operations, and data management
+- Common error handling and authentication verification is applied consistently across endpoints

+### Core Data Entities & Flows

+- **Performances** → can have multiple **Rehearsals** → each Rehearsal can have multiple **Recordings**
+- Endpoints and UI components coordinate the creation, update, and deletion of these items
+- Local metadata is stored (e.g., performanceId, rehearsalId, recordingId) to keep track of the Google Drive folder structure and file references
+- SyncService handles the synchronization of recordings to Google Drive

+### UI/UX

+- Built on Next.js with React and Clerk's out-of-the-box components for sign-up/sign-in flows
+- Main functionality includes:
+  - Capturing video via the browser (camera input)
+  - Uploading that captured video and optional thumbnail to Google Drive
+  - Searching/filtering performances, listing recordings, playing them (via a video player)
+- TailwindCSS is used for styling, with consistent implementation of utility classes

+## File/Folder Structure (Next.js App Router)

+- **/app/**: Page routes using Next.js App Router
+- **/app/api/[...slug]/route.ts**: Unified API router that handles all API requests
+- **/components/**: UI building blocks (dialog, forms, video recorder, etc.)
+- **/lib/**: Shared logic, including:
+  - **GoogleDriveService.ts**: Centralized Google Drive functionality
+  - Auth helpers, DB connections, and other utility services
+- **/contexts/**: React context providers (e.g., PerformanceContext, GoogleDriveContext)

+## Current Development Focus

+The application is currently addressing authentication flow issues that cause 401 Unauthorized errors during the recording upload process.
+This involves:

+1. Fixing how Clerk authentication tokens are passed to API routes
+2. Ensuring consistent auth header handling
+3. Implementing proper error recovery mechanisms
+4. Improving user feedback when authentication issues occur

+See the project milestones document for detailed information about the current fix implementation plan.

+## Overall Application Flow

+1. User logs in (via Google or standard Clerk sign-in)
+2. User creates or selects a Performance → Rehearsal → Recording
+3. User records a video or uploads one
+4. Video and metadata are automatically saved to the user's Google Drive
+5. On re-login, user can see existing data from Google Drive (and metadata stored in Clerk)

+## Known Issues

+- Authentication flow occasionally fails with 401 errors when uploading recordings
+- Fallback to performanceId when user authentication fails creates potential security concerns
+- Error handling for authentication failures needs improvement